 SIM eject tools are really useful for getting SIM cards out of iPhones and iPads, and honestly, I would recommend everyone who owns one of these devices carry at least one of them at all times, whether in your wallet or on a key ring.

 Of course, there are always those times when you’re out and about and you don’t have a SIM eject tool on your person when you really need one.
 So what alternatives can you use instead?

 In this piece, we’ll talk about five alternatives to a SIM eject tool that you can use to get the SIM card out of your iPhone or iPad.

 Using alternatives to get your SIM card out

 Because your SIM card is essential to your iPhone or iPad’s cellular service, it’s not uncommon for someone to want to remove and re-seat it when they’re having cellular problems with their device.

 It’s also very common for those who travel a lot to swap SIM cards when they go out of town, or even out of country, so they can avoid roaming charges on their current carrier.

 When you’re out and about, hopefully you have a SIM eject tool on your person.
-These can be had on Amazon in 10 packs or more for as little as a buck, but for those unlucky times where you don’t, and you need one, you can use the following alternatives:
+These can be had on Amazon in 10 packs or more for as little as a buck.
+But for those unlucky times where you don’t and you need one, you can use the following SIM eject tool alternatives:

 In many situations, a paperclip makes a viable alternative to a SIM eject tool.
 This is my most common go-to when I forget my SIM eject tool, or lose all of the ones I have throughout my daily clumsiness.

-To use a paperclip as a SIM eject tool, it must be stripped down to bare metal.
+To use a paperclip as a SIM eject tool, you must strip it down to bare metal.
 Those fancy colored ones with the plastic coating will be too thick, but you can remove a chunk of it to get to the bare metal with a knife or scissors.